Achievable logoAchievable logo

 Modeling situations

-Modeling questions involve translating word problems into differential equations.
-Pay attention to key words such as proportional," “inversely proportional,” “rate of change,” or references to growth, decay, or cooling.
+Modeling questions ask you to translate a verbal description into a differential equation.
+Watch for key phrases such as “proportional,” “inversely proportional,” “rate of change,” and references to growth, decay, or cooling.

 Here are some common phrases and translations, with k as the constant of proportionality.